 Idaho’s climate is moderate, even in the winter, and any season is a good time to visit.

-In addition to winter ski vacations, I like to visit Sun Valley during the three weeks in July and August when the Sun Valley Summer Symphony (120 North Second Avenue, #103; Tel.
-622-5607) is playing.
-Internationally acclaimed musicians perform in the 1,600-seat Sun Valley Pavilion.
+In addition to winter ski vacations, I like to visit Sun Valley during the three weeks in July and August when the Sun Valley Summer Music Festival is playing.
+Watch internationally acclaimed musicians perform in the 1,600-seat Sun Valley Pavilion.
 Another option is the lawn area behind the pavilion, which is especially suited to attendees with children or those who prefer to picnic and socialize during the concerts.

 Idaho has large tracts of designated wilderness allowing for world-class fly-fishing in blue-ribbon trout streams and pristine rivers that spawn chinook salmon.
 My favorite spots are along the Salmon River, in the Silver Creek Preserve and on the South and Henry’s forks of the Snake River.